Quiet Beach Day Trips from Bangkok 2026: Bang Saen, Koh Samet, Koh Lan & Koh Si Chang

 Koh Samet has that “paradise” look people imagine when they crave a Thai beach: white sand, bright water, and beaches that feel cinematic at the right time of day.
 Its compact size also makes it easy—and genuinely fun—to explore once you arrive.

 I used to come here with friends regularly because it was one of the best true island paradise you could realistically do from Bangkok without flying.
 It was also where I first rented a scooter and taught myself how to ride properly.
 Because the island is small and manageable, it felt safe, intuitive, and a bit adventurous rather than intimidating—one of those experiences that sticks with you.
+Perfect to come with friends or a group for the day or even longer!

 Back then, Koh Samet was very popular—busy, social, and at times party-oriented.
 Since the pandemic, visitor numbers have dropped, but the infrastructure remains.
 That combination creates a rare balance: you still get comfort, transport, and amenities, just without the constant pressure of peak crowds.